 Use transfer maps to bake the high poly texture/surface detail to the low poly – diffuse map and normal map

 Export the lowest level, this is your final mesh.
-If desired, export your highest level and bake normal maps in xnormal create higher quality.
+If desired, export your highest level and bake normal maps in xnormal to create higher quality.
 Import low and high poly meshes, load one texture on to high poly and use ‘Bake Base Texture’, repeat for other texture

 Blend between the two textures; Mari, Zbrush, 3dcoat, etc will all do, bring in both textures as a layer and erase unneeded areas before repairing any needed areas with a clone brush.
 Export your final diffuse, and you’re done.

 Check This Zbrush Time-Lapse of Shane Glines Design to 3D Model by Shane Olson.
-In this tutorial, you can learn about the modeling of Female Character with the use of Zbrush software.
+In this tutorial, you can learn about the modeling of Female characters with the use of Zbrush software.